vdweij/json-data-type-to-spark-sql-type-mapper/README.md

 Spark has built in support for converting [Avro data types](https://avro.apache.org/docs/1.11.1/specification/) into Spark SQL types, but lacks similar functionality in regards to JSON data types.
 Instead Spark has logic that can [infer types](https://spark.apache.org/docs/latest/sql-data-sources-json.html) from sample JSON documents.
 At first glance this might appear sufficient, however at closer inspection some disadvantages surface.
 For instance:

  - It is impossible to define a StructField as optional.
 Every subsequent JSON document that is processed needs to supply all the fields that were present in the initial JSON document.
- - Numberic values (both JSON integer and number) should be converted to te largest Spark type because ranges are unknown.
+ - Numberic values (both JSON integer and number) should be converted to the largest Spark type because ranges are unknown.
 This could lead additional storage requirements (although minimal in modern systems).
-When using a JSON schema that specifies ranges the right Spark type can be selected
+When using a JSON schema that specifies ranges the right Spark type can be selected.

 This package provides a mapping function that can be used similar to how avro schemas are used whilst keeping all relevant details to create a StructType with optimal StructFields.
+See the [supported types](docs/types.md).

 ## How to use